 The Haas Center established the Public Service Scholars Program in 1994 to encourage students to connect public service with their academic work and research interests through an honors thesis.

-PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding academic research as a form of public service.
+PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding scholarship as a form of public service.
 PSSP students write theses in human biology; peace and conflict studies (an individually designed major); feminist studies; history; American studies; political science; urban studies; sociology; and science, technology, and society.
-The PSSP complements the requirements of students’ honors programs and the efforts of faculty advisors during the thesis-writing process.
+The PSSP complements the requirements of students’ honors or capstone programs and the efforts of faculty advisors during the thesis-writing process.
 Early in autumn quarter, an overnight retreat provides the foundational community-building experience for the group.

-PSSP offers the support, structure, and accountability necessary for the successful completion of participants’ theses.
+PSSP offers the support, structure, and accountability necessary for the successful completion of participants’ theses or capstone projects.
 All program participants are required to enroll in Urban Studies 198: Senior Research in Public Service during the Autumn (3 units), Winter (3 units), and Spring (1 unit) Quarters of their senior year.
 The director of public service research and students co-facilitate the weekly seminar, which is designed to explore the theory and practice of research as a form of service and to provide students with opportunities to share their writing in small groups, solve problems collaboratively, and critique thesis plans, conceptual frameworks and methodologies.